qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 **Removing embedded layers**

-Right-click on the embedded layer and choose |mActionRemoveLayer| :guilabel:`Remove` .
+Right-click on the embedded layer and choose |mActionRemoveLayer| :menuselection:`Remove` .